German two-year yields hit new low as March ECB cut priced in

 By Marius Zaharia

-LONDON Jan 26 German two-year bond yields fell to a record low on Tuesday as cheap oil and weak inflation expectations pulled down money market rates, implying that investors expect the European Central Bank to cut its deposit rate in March.
+LONDON Jan 26 German two-year bond yields hit a record low on Tuesday as another fall in oil prices prompted a dip in money market rates, implying that investors expect the European Central Bank to cut its deposit rate in March.

-After suggesting on Thursday the ECB may ease monetary policy further at its next meeting, President Mario Draghi repeated a promise on Monday to help consumer prices rise.
+After suggesting on Thursday the ECB may ease monetary policy further at its next meeting, President Mario Draghi repeated a promise on Monday to increase inflation.

-However, market-based inflation expectations remain below the ECB's target of just below 2 percent.
+However, market-based inflation expectations on any time horizon remain below the ECB's target of just below 2 percent.

-The five-year, five-year breakeven forward, which shows where markets expect 2026 inflation forecasts to be in 2021, trades around 1.54 percent, a level last seen before the ECB began quantitative easing in March 2015.
+The five-year, five-year breakeven forward, which shows where markets expect 2026 inflation forecasts to be in 2021, trades around 1.54 percent, a level last seen before the ECB's quantitative easing scheme was launched in March 2015.

-The main factor in reducing inflation expectations is the falling price of oil and more signs China's economy is slowing.
+The main factor in reducing inflation expectations is the price of oil and more signs of a Chinese economic slowdown.

-Money markets are now pricing in a 90 to 100 percent chance the ECB will cut the deposit rate 10 basis points to -0.40 percent, judging from the difference between spot overnight EONIA rates and forward EONIAs dated for future ECB meetings.
+Money markets are now pricing in a 90-100 percent chance of a 10 basis-point deposit rate cut to -0.40 percent, judging from the difference between spot overnight EONIA rates and forward EONIAs dated for future ECB meetings.

-"We believe that another 10-bps cut in the deposit rate ... is likely, with other options, such as an increase in the monthly pace of bond purchases, an extension of bond purchases beyond March 2017, and the loosening of current restrictions on bond purchases all open for discussion," said Tanguy Le Saout, the head of fixed income at Pioneer Investments.
+"We believe that another 10 bps cut in the deposit rate ... is likely, with other options such as an increase in the monthly pace of bond purchases, an extension of bond purchases beyond March 2017, and the loosening of current restrictions on bond purchases all open for discussion," said Pioneer Investments head of fixed income Tanguy Le Saout.

-German two-year bond yields dropped to minus 0.457 percent, before edging slightly higher to minus 0.453 percent as oil prices came off the day's lows to creep above $30 a barrel.

-Ten-year Bund yields were down 3 bps at 0.37 percent.
-Other euro zone equivalents were also lower on the day.
+German two-year bond yields hit a record low of minus 0.457 percent, before edging slightly higher to minus 0.452 percent.
+Ten-year Bund yields were 0.38 percent, down 2 basis points in line with their euro zone peers.

 Money markets are pricing in around 18 basis points worth of rate cuts by the end of the year.
 Benefiting from that, Spain sold three- and nine-month T-bills with record low yields on Tuesday.